uswds/uswds/README.md

 <script src="/path/to/your/assets/js/lib/uswds.min.js"></script>
 ```

-We offer both files, the CSS and the JavaScript, in two versions — a minified version, and an un-minified one.
-(Minification removes characters that make code more readable but aren’t necessary for the code to function.)
-Use the minified files in a production environment or to reduce the file size of your downloaded assets.
-And the un-minified files are better if you are in a
+We offer both files, the CSS and the JavaScript, in two versions — a minified
+version, and an un-minified one.
+(In the examples above, we are using the minified
+files.)
+Use the minified files in a production environment or to reduce the
+file size of your downloaded assets.
+And the un-minified files are better if you
-development environment or would like to debug the CSS or JavaScript assets in the browser.
-The examples above recommend using the minified versions.
+are in a development environment or would like to debug the CSS or JavaScript
+assets in the browser.

 This version of the Standards includes jQuery version `2.2.0` bundled within the
 JavaScript file.
 Please make sure that you’re not including any other version